-Tribute to a Fallen Soldier as Poppies spectacularly flood the Tower of London on the Centenary of World War One
+Soldier Remembered as Poppies flood the Tower of London

 The moat around the ancient and iconic Tower of London have been turned into a sea of red ceramic poppies.
-The extraordinary artwork from artist Paul Cummins is a remarkable tribute to the fallen of World War I. They have been planted by volunteers, 120,000 of them so far and the planting will continue until the last one is placed on Armistice Day on 11 November 2014.
-In total 888,246, one for each of the British and Commonwealth soldiers who died, will have been placed creating what is already and what will be even more, a staggering piece of public art.
+The extraordinary artwork from artist Paul Cummins is a remarkable tribute to the fallen of World War I. They have been planted by volunteers, 120,000 of them so far.
+The planting will continue until the last one is placed on Armistice Day on 11 November 2014.
+In total 888,246, one for each of the British and Commonwealth soldiers who died will have been placed.
+Creating what is already and what will be even more, a staggering piece of public art.

 Tower of London

-My own family was touched by the war, my great great uncle William Blomfield, a Yorkshireman who fought for a Scottish regiment, the Seaforth Highlanders.
-Today his memorial can be found in Greengates, a suburb of Leeds where he lived whilst his his grave is in France, in Doullens where he died of wounds in one of the last major German advances of the war.
+My own family was touched by the war.
+My great great uncle William Blomfield was a Yorkshireman who fought for a Scottish regiment, the Seaforth Highlanders.
+Today his memorial can be found in Greengates, a suburb of Leeds where he lived.
+His grave is in Doullens, France where he died of wounds.
+That was in one of the last major German advances of the war.

-I’d grown up with tales of Uncle William .
-At my parents home in Yorkshire, there is a framed tribute of the silk ribbon his mother had made after his death.
+I’d grown up with tales of Uncle William.
+At my parents home in Yorkshire, there is a framed tribute to him.
+A silk ribbon his mother had made after his death.
 He died on the 25th March 1918, leaving his mother, sisters and sweetheart behind.
-It was a poinant reminder growing up of the bravery he had shown and the realisation that his life was over really before it had begun.
+Growing up, it was a poignant reminder of the bravery he had shown.
+A realisation too that his life was really over before it had begun.
 He was 24.

 A silk commemorating Private William Blomfield